 The four most popular wheelchair cushion shapes are saddle-shaped wheelchair cushions, pommel-shaped wheelchair cushions, wedge-shaped wheelchair cushions and anti-thrust wheelchair cushions.

-Saddle-Shaped Wheelchair Cushions: Perfect for seniors with hip rotation or a lack of abduction control.
+Saddle-Shaped Wheelchair Cushions: Perfect for seniors and patients with hip rotation or a lack of abduction control.

-Pommel-Shaped Wheelchair Cushions: Suited for seniors who tend to cross or buckle their knees.
+Pommel-Shaped Wheelchair Cushions: Suited for seniors and patients who tend to cross or buckle their knees.

-Wedge-Shaped Wheelchair Cushions: Designed to help position seniors with posterior pelvic tilt to remain back in their seat.
+Wedge-Shaped Wheelchair Cushions: Designed to help position seniors and patients with posterior pelvic tilt to remain back in their seat.

-Anti-Thrust Wheelchair Cushions: Used to help mitigate slide for seniors who are constantly moving in their wheelchairs.
+Anti-Thrust Wheelchair Cushions: Used to help mitigate slide for seniors and patients who are constantly moving in their wheelchairs.

 How Can I Choose the Best Wheelchair Cushion Material?